 Trinity College of Florida does not offer early decision or early action.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Getting into Trinity College of Florida is not competitive.
+It is not competitive to get into Trinity College of Florida.
 Trinity College of Florida evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

-In 2021, Trinity College of Florida **accepted 20% of students, around 53 of the 262 students who applied.
+In 2021, Trinity College of Florida accepted 20% of all applicants, around 53 of the 262 students who applied.